pmuens/awesome-serverless/README.md

 - [Browserifier](https://github.com/digitalmaas/serverless-plugin-browserifier) - Reduce the size and speed up your Node.js based Lambdas using Browserify.
 - [Shell](https://github.com/UnitedIncome/serverless-shell) - Drop to a runtime shell with all the environment variables set that you'd have in Lambda.
 [Offline](https://github.com/dherault/serverless-offline) - Emulate AWS λ and API Gateway locally when developing on Serverless projects.
+- [Stack output](https://github.com/sbstjn/serverless-stack-output) - Store output from your AWS CloudFormation Stack in JSON/YAML/TOML files, or to pass it to a JavaScript function for further processing.

 ## Literature